 - High Frame Rate Mode for Recording up to 960 fps

-Read More: The best cameras for filmmaking
+Read More: The best cameras for filmmaking on a budget

 Key Features of Good Cameras for Vlogging